“One kind word can warm three winter months” ~ Japanese proverb.

 Take the bullet train back to Tokyo

-It’s important to note that the Jōetsu shinkansen doesn’t run as often as other bullet trains like the Tokyo to Kyoto route, sometimes with 20-30 minute waits between services (or longer depending on the time of day).
+It’s important to note for this Gala Yuzawa one day trip that the Jōetsu shinkansen doesn’t run as often as other bullet trains like the Tokyo to Kyoto route.
+Sometimes there is a 20-30 minute wait between services (or longer depending on the time of day).

 Be sure to use Google Maps or transit planner apps like Jorudan to see the train schedule back to Tokyo and work around it accordingly.

 I discovered the hard way I needed 2 tickets to get back to Tokyo from Echigo Yuzawa Station (base fare plus shinkansen fee, I think?)
 The gate wouldn’t let me pass with just one ticket I purchased from the ticket machine and I couldn’t understand why.

 After wasting time trying to figure out what I needed from the ticket machine again, it just wasn’t much help in English so I needed to ask the staff at the ticket window who sorted it out.
 Cost: 6,600 JPY from Echigo Yuzawa to Tokyo for both these tickets.

 TIP: Two ways to save yourself the trouble: Purchase tickets from staff at the ticket window and ask for a seat on the right side heading back into Tokyo for a chance to see Mt Fuji in the distance!
 Or you can purchase your return ticket from Echigo Yuzawa in advance here.

 Concluding this day trip to Gala & Echigo Yuzawa from Tokyo

 This wraps up a wonderful day trip to Gala Yuzawa from Tokyo!
 I believe you don’t need to purchase a special Gala Yuzawa day trip package to enjoy your time there when it’s simple enough to do on your own.